ddproxy/chess-masters/README.md

 * To be able to play a computer that recognizes famous games situations and makes the best move.
 (DEEP BLUE EMULATOR)
 * Animation of pieces
 * logic for castling and en passant
+* add socket functionality so two people can play